bubbletroubles/PowerStig/GettingStarted.md

 ### Audit Servers

+In this section we will be using [DSC Environment Analyzer (DSCEA)][DSCEA] to audit the server.
-Before you can audit a server, you need to run a configuration with PowerSTIG defined to generate a MOF.
+Before you can audit a server, you need to run a configuration with PowerSTIG defined to compile a MOF.
 The following configuration assumes that you have created a central organizational settings file.
 Update the OrgSettings path to point to your local file.
 Additionally, if you are running the configuration from a domain joined machine, you can skip the Domain and Forest Name parameters.